 This long legacy is enduring and invidious.
 For all the euphoria and the undoubted bravery seen on the streets of Cairo and elsewhere, there remains a fundamental and persistent doubt amongst Arabs that democracy can work for them as free-thinking individuals.

 And these doubts are prompting voters to seek the reassurance of religious or ethnic affiliation.
-This trend, by definition, limits freedom of choice, which is a pillar of independent, democratic life.'Not fair'
+This trend, by definition, limits freedom of choice, which is a pillar of independent, democratic life.

 In Tunisia and Egypt, for example, post-revolution politics has been dominated by Islamist groups.